tuftsdatalab/tuftsWorkshops/docs/2023_workshops/galaxyRNASeq/03_Read_alignment.md

 	- Under **STAR log output** click the folder icon and select the collection **61: RNA STAR on collection 27:log**
 - After the job finished, click the eye icon to view the webpage.

 !!! question "Question 5: In RNAseq, the percentages of uniquely aligned reads are typically lower than for DNAseq, due to the presence of unremoved ribosomal RNA.
 These are present in multiple copies throughout the genome and cause reads not to be mapped confidently.
 RNAseq is expected to be above 75% for an uncontaminated human sample.
-Is the "% Aligned" above 75% for these samples?
+Is the "% Aligned" above 75% for these samples?"

 ## View bam file using JBrowse